robusta-dev/robusta/docs/how-it-works/privacy-and-security.rst

 All data in the SaaS platform is encrypted at rest and stored in accordance with industry standards.

-If necessary, the SaaS UI can be run :ref:`on-prem <Self hosted architecture>` as part of our paid plans.
+If necessary, the SaaS UI can be run on-prem as part of our paid plans.
+Contact support@robusta.dev for details.

 Censoring Sensitive Data
 *************************